Best movies like The Lives of a Bengal Lancer

 Set in the spectacle of mystic India with its glittering mosques, oirental palaces, weird music, bronzed nautch dancers

 A unique, carefully handpicked, selection of the best movies like The Lives of a Bengal Lancer Starring Gary Cooper, Franchot Tone, Richard Cromwell, Guy Standing, and more.
-If you liked The Lives of a Bengal Lancer then you may also like: The Four Feathers, War Arrow, War Hunt, Oregon Passage, The Red Badge of Courage and many more popular movies featured on this list.
+If you liked The Lives of a Bengal Lancer then you may also like: The Four Feathers, War Arrow, Oregon Passage, Ride, Vaquero!, Kim and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 In the Northwest Frontier of India, the 41st Bengal Lancers leaded by the harsh Colonel Tom Stone are having trouble with the rebellious leader Mohammed Khan.
 After two casualties, the experienced but insubordinate Lieutenant Alan McGregor receives as replacement, the arrogant Lieutenant Forsythe and the immature son of Colonel Stone, Lieutenant Donald Stone.
 With the intention to prove that he will not have any privilege in the troop, the reception of Colonel Stone to his son is absolutely cold, but he becomes the protégé of McGregor.
 When Lieutenant Stone is kidnapped by Mohammed Khan, McGregor and Forsythe disobey the direct order of their commander, disguise as Indian peddlers and go to Khan's fortress to attempt to rescue their friend